Excavations at the Temple Mount: Post-1967

+Work outside the compound

 In 1967 the Religious Affairs Ministry began an unlicensed excavation.
 Starting at the Western Wall Plaza, workers dug northward, under the Old City's Muslim Quarter.

 Beginning in 1968, Israeli archaeologists began excavations at the foot of the Temple Mount, immediately south of the al-Aqsa Mosque, uncovering Roman, Umayyad and Crusader remains.

 In 1970, Israeli authorities commenced intensive excavations to the south and west of the compound.
 Over the period 1970–1988, the Israeli authorities excavated a tunnel passing along the western wall of the Temple Mount, northwards from the prayer plaza of the Western Wall, that became known as the Western Wall Tunnel.
 They sometimes used mechanical excavators under the supervision of archaeologists.
 Palestinians claim that both of these have caused cracks and structural weakening of the buildings in the Muslim Quarter of the city above.
 Israelis confirmed this danger: